Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Welcome to the controversy!

-The political viewpoint represented by these people is that both stars were happily married to their spouses.
+The political viewpoint represented by a small group of people is that both stars were happily married to their spouses.
 That’s their choice if they want to believe it.
-However, you should know that one of these sites represents a Jeanette MacDonald fan club.
-One can understand their position since Jeanette MacDonald’s husband Gene Raymond attended their yearly gathering and so it was in their best interests to keep on his good side.
+However, you should know that one of these sites until recently represented a Jeanette MacDonald fan club.
+One can understand their position since Jeanette MacDonald’s husband Gene Raymond attended their yearly gathering and kept the president on lifetime salary so it was in their best interests to stay on his good side.
 As for the other person, I don’t know her motives.
 She was a good researcher and for years claimed to be “on the fence” regarding the personal relationship.
 Yet she really wasn’t and only in recent years has the true degree of her vendetta has come to light.
 Again, she’s entitled to her opinion.
 But it puzzles me that she had access to many of the people I interviewed.
 Many of them were celebrities who appeared at guest speakers at Mac/Eddy Club meetings over the years, meetings that were often audio or video taped by attendees.
 I have published transcripts of many of these interviews in our magazine; it was not difficult to follow up with these sources if there was really a desire to do so.

 As for myself, here is my background: I was close friends with Jeanette’s older sister Blossom Rock for eight years (till her death in 1978).
 Blossom was also an actress, best known for her role as “grandmama” in the TV series, The Addams Family.
 I grew up in Los Angeles, in the San Fernando Valley (an original Valley Girl!).
 I met Blossom while volunteering at the Motion Picture Home where she was living in retirement, after suffering a stroke.
 I was a child when Jeanette and Nelson died so I never knew them, but through Blossom I met many of Jeanette MacDonald’s friends who gave me more contacts to speak with and thus my interest and research developed.
 When I first met Blossom Rock I was all of sixteen years old and didn’t even really know who Jeanette MacDonald and Nelson Eddy were, much less care anything about their personal lives.